mother-of-all-self-hosting/mash-playbook/docs/services/backup-borg.md

 To backup without encryption, add `backup_borg_encryption: 'none'` to your vars.
 This will also enable the `backup_borg_unknown_unencrypted_repo_access_is_ok` variable.

-`backup_borg_location_source_directories` defines the list of directories to back up: it's set to `{{ mash_playbook_base_path }}` by default, which is the base directory for every service's data, such as Synapse, Postgres and the bridges.
+`backup_borg_location_source_directories` defines the list of directories to back up: it's set to `{{ mash_playbook_base_path }}` by default, which is the base directory for every service's data, such as Nextcloud, Postgres and all others.
 You might want to exclude certain directories or file patterns from the backup using the `backup_borg_location_exclude_patterns` variable.

-Check the `roles/custom/nextcloud-backup-borg/defaults/main.yml` file for the full list of available options.
+Check the `roles/galaxy/backup-borg/defaults/main.yml` file for the full list of available options.

 ## Installing